 Authentication

-Para uses a streamlined authentication flow centered around the AuthState object.
+Para provides a unified authentication experience that supports email, phone, and social login methods.
 The SDK automatically determines whether a user is new or existing and guides you through the appropriate flow.

 1